Texas Heartbeat Act: Aftermath

 The anti-abortion organization Texas Right to Life established a "whistleblower reporting system" that enabled residents to anonymously report suspected violators of the bill.
 Their website came under denial-of-service and satirical attacks featuring copypastas and eroticized fan-art of Shrek based on the prevalent internet meme, as well as profuse non-pertinent and misleading information.
 On September 3, 2021, webhost GoDaddy gave the website 24 hours to find a new host before terminating their service for multiple terms-of-service violations.
 On September 4, the website changed its domain registration to Epik, a registrar and web hosting company known for providing services to websites which have been denied service for content policy violations by other providers.
 The site went offline later that day, after Epik told the group they had violated their terms of service by collecting private information about third parties; the website subsequently began redirecting users to the Texas Right to Life organization's website.

 A non-profit organization that supports abortion-rights announced that after the law went into effect their website traffic had increased with a large number of traffic coming from Texas.
 Through the site, visitors can view information about abortion pills and care providers.

 On September 4, 2021, The Satanic Temple, a self-described nontheistic religious and human rights group, filed a letter of complaint to the US Food and Drug Administration arguing that the law violated the constitutional rights of members to free religious practice, referring specifically to the Religious Freedom Restoration Act.

+In May 2024, The Washington Post reported that a Texas resident, Collin Davis, had claimed to a Texas district court that his ex-partner had obtained a legal abortion in the state of Colorado, and cited SB8 in attempting to obtain depositions from his ex-partner and people who had helped her obtain the abortion.
+SB8's writer, Jonathan Mitchell, acted as the lawyer for Davis.